Thomas-Chirwa/cars-assessment/README.md

 The script runs on Nodejs version 12+

 Installation:
-cd into the domino-app folder and run the node .  command.
+cd into the cars-assessment folder and run the node .  command.